Nico Estévez: Assistant

 In September 2014, Estévez moved abroad and joined American side Columbus Crew SC, as a Director of Methodology.
 On 6 January 2017, he was promoted to assistant coach of Gregg Berhalter in Crew SC's first team.
 On 16 January 2019, he followed Berhalter to the United States men's soccer team, again as his assistant.

 FC Dallas

 On 2 December 2021, Estévez was announced as the new head coach of Major League Soccer side FC Dallas.
 In his first season in charge of the side, he qualified them for the playoffs, finishing third on the Western Conference with 53 points, 20 more than last year; it was the biggest year-over-year improvement in the club's history.

 On 9 June 2024, Estévez was relieved of his duties as FC Dallas head coach after a 3–8–5 start to the season.

 Austin FC

 On 25 October 2024, Estévez was hired by Dallas' rivals Austin FC as their new head coach for the upcoming season.
+Estévez was relieved of his duties as Head Coach on 18 May 2026, alongside Sporting Director Rodolfo Borrell.